bloominstituteoftechnology/Secret-Gists/README.md

 curl -get http://localhost:3000/gists
 -- to get list of gisties

-curl -d name='Dash' content='hello' http://localhost:3000/create
+curl -d name='Dash' -d content='hello' http://localhost:3000/create
 -- to create gisty

 curl -u nickbrenn:{token or password} https://api.github.com/user
 -- to authenticate or w/e

 # Secret Gists

 Save and read secure notes using GitHub gists

 ## Audience and Purpose

 Audience: Node.js developers, CS students, security enthusiasts

-* Learn about OAuth
+- Learn about OAuth
-* Learn how to use an authenticated REST API
+- Learn how to use an authenticated REST API
-* Learn how to do simple client-side encryption/decryption using existing libraries
+- Learn how to do simple client-side encryption/decryption using existing libraries

 ## Tasks